hgouveia/node-downloader-helper/README.md

     fileName:,
     filePath:,
-    totalSize:, // total file size got from the server onDiskSize, // total size of file on the disk downloadedSize:, // the total size downloaded
+    totalSize:, // total file size got from the server incomplete:, // true/false if the download endend but still incomplete onDiskSize, // total size of file on the disk downloadedSize:, // the total size downloaded
 }